ntBre/garage-door/README.md

 The Rust version plus the Python shim are comparable to, but a bit faster than, the pure Python version for a very small torsion drive dataset but approximately 3 times faster for a small optimization dataset.
-Surprisingly, the pure Python version performed comparably to Rust and the shim on the industry dataset.
-Actually this is very surprising because [this loop] in the internal-benchmarking code took 10.5 hours to run on HPC3 today.
-Something not associated with `to_records` directly must be going horribly wrong.
+For the quite large industry dataset, Rust+shim is a little over twice as fast as the pure Python version, but 75% of the time is spent in the shim.

-Anyway, I haven't done any profiling on the Python shim itself, so there is likely a much better way to turn the JSON into Python objects.
+I haven't done any profiling on the Python shim itself, so there is likely a much better way to turn the JSON into Python objects.
 I plan to look into [PyO3](https://pyo3.rs/v0.19.2/) to see if I can convert to Python objects directly (and wrap this up in a nice Python module).
 If not, a more compact serialization format may lead to significant improvements over JSON. `serde` makes that trivial from the Rust side, so as long as a format is available in